 - Be a resident of Canada

-If you are a parent of a child living with type 1 diabetes, you may hold the RDSP for your child until they are 18 years old.
-The CRA will require your child to reapply for the DTC when they turn 18.
+If you are a parent of a child living with Type 1 diabetes, you may hold the RDSP for your child until they are 18 years old.

 What is a Disability Tax Credit (DTC)?

-Under the eligibility guidelines of the CRA, individuals living with type 1 diabetes may qualify for a DTC by claiming the medical condition as “life sustaining therapy.”
-To do so, you must have a doctor sign off on a T2201 that confirms that you spend an average of 14 hours per week managing your diabetes or assisting your child with their diabetes management.
+Under the eligibility guidelines of the CRA, individuals living with Type 1 diabetes may qualify for a DTC by claiming the medical condition as “life sustaining therapy.”
+To do so, you must have a medical practitioner sign off on a T2201.
+Historically, this included a requirement that you spend an average of 14 hours per week managing your diabetes or assisting your child with their diabetes management.
 Beginning in 2021, individuals who have been diagnosed with Type 1 diabetes are now automatically deemed to meet this requirement.

 Where do I start?

-Applying for an RDSP may seem overwhelming at the start line, but don’t worry, there are plenty of helpful resources.
-The ATB RDSP Reference Guide can provide you with a full explanation of all things RDSP and DTC related.
+Applying for an RDSP may seem overwhelming, but don’t worry, there are plenty of helpful resources.
+The ATB Wealth RDSP Reference Guide provides a full explanation of all things RDSP and DTC related.
 Diabetes Canada is also a helpful resource.

 When you’re ready to get your RDSP set up, a financial advisor can walk you through the process and answer any questions you may have.